Mimiview/ImageProcessing-v.1.0-/README.md

 # ImageProcessing-v.1.0-
 This was my exam's project

-To compile and run, use that Makefile, and for running information just run with ./main.
+-To compile and run, use that Makefile, and for running information just run with ./main.
  And then add everything you want.

+-In project.pdf you can see all the tasks explained in italian.